xbowery/CS203_Proj/APICode/README.md

 mvn javadoc:javadoc
 ```

-The generated Javadocs should be accessible at the `target\site\apidocs` directory
+The generated Javadoc should be accessible at the `target\site\apidocs` directory